-An APT, or suitable alternate, will be performed after the initial well completion.
+An APT will be performed after the initial completion of both the injection well and deep observation monitoring well.
 It is noted that the annulus will be filled with a non-corrosive fluid with some additives.

 6.1.1.
 Annulus Pressure Testing